Carl Denham

 Carl Denham is a fictional character in the films King Kong and The Son of Kong (both released in 1933), as well as in the 2005 remake of King Kong, and a 2004 illustrated novel titled Kong: King of Skull Island.
 The role was played by Robert Armstrong in the 1933 films and by Jack Black in the 2005 remake.
 In The Mighty Kong, he was voiced by Dudley Moore.
 Denham's function in the story is to initiate the action by bringing the characters to Skull Island, where they encounter the giant beast Kong.
 Denham then brings Kong to New York City to put him on display as entertainment, but he escapes and rampages through the city.
 The less faithful 1976 remake has an analogue character named Fred Wilson, portrayed by Charles Grodin.

 Characterization

 The original Denham was based on Merian C. Cooper, creator of King Kong; both were brave men of action who made names for themselves filming nature footage in the most dangerous of territories.
 In some ways, Denham's travels in King Kong match the move that Cooper made when he shifted from documentary filming to narrative storytelling.
 While bold and willing to take risks, the original Denham is honest, putting his people in danger but never asking more of them than he does of himself.
 In The Son of Kong, he shows great remorse for what he has done and sorrow at the loss of Kong.
-As the only main character in appear in both films, he is essentially the protagonist of the duology.
+As the only main character to appear in both films, he is essentially the protagonist of the duology.